 We have the authority to inspect facilities that generate dangerous waste.
 We choose facilities based on many factors:

-- Generator status and facility size
+- Generator status and facility size.

-- When the facility was last inspected
+- When the facility was last inspected.

-- History of problems
+- History of violations.

-- Unexplained changes in generator status
+- Unexplained changes in generator status.

-- Complaints
+- Complaints.

-- Referrals from other agencies
+- Referrals from other agencies.

 - Failure to designate wastes.

-- Containers not closed.
+- Containers are not closed.

-- We will, when warranted, escalate enforcement to protect human health and the environment.
-Escalated enforcement may include civil administrative orders, civil penalties, and referrals for criminal investigation.
+- Will, if warranted, escalate enforcement to protect human health and the environment.

 We expect facilities that generate dangerous waste to operate in compliance with the Dangerous Waste Regulations.
 To ensure compliance we conduct informal enforcement through the inspection process.
 Informal enforcement is our preferred approach.